OffchainLabs/arbitrum-docs/arbitrum-docs/node-running/command-line-options.md

 title: "Command-line options"
 ---

-Arbitrum node can be configured using flags.
+Arbitrum nodes can be configured using flags.
 This document provides a comprehensive list of all available flags and their descriptions.
 The flag descriptions that you see in this document are generated from code comments within the latest Nitro/Classic release.

 ### Nitro Node flags
 This is for Arbitrum Nitro Node: